jmriesen/rust-RSM/README.md

 #### Type Considerations
 There are of course all the normal C vs Rust type considerations.
-However, in addition to that, the C code makes heavy use of un-sized types and quasi self references types.
+However, in addition to those, the original C code makes heavy use of un-sized types and quasi self references types.

 ###### Dynamically Sized Types
-One fairly common dynamically sized type used in the C code is `CSTRING`.
+One fairly common dynamically sized type used in the ordinal C code is `CSTRING`.
-The struct definition claims to hold a `[u_char;65535]`, however in practice that is only the max size for this type.
+The struct definition claims to hold a `[u_char;65535]`; however in practice that is only the max size for this type.
-If the string is smaller than 65535 bytes (most of the time) then the C code only allocates enough space to hold the string.
+If the string is smaller than 65535 bytes (most of the time), then the C code only allocates enough space to hold the string.

 Rust does have a way of creating dynamically sized types, but I have not explored that yet.

 ###### Quasi Self References
-Self references in Rust are hard since unless you use [Pin](https://doc.rust-lang.org/std/pin/index.html), Rust assumes that everything can be moved.
+Self references in Rust are challenging, since unless you use [Pin](https://doc.rust-lang.org/std/pin/index.html), Rust assumes that everything can be moved.
 Fortunately, the C types are only kind of self referential.
-They frequently assume that type A will be immediately followed by type B.
-So we end up with the logical composite type AB.
+They frequently assume that type A will be immediately followed by type B, so we end up with the logical composite type AB.
-This is mostly just a logical construction, and is fairly easy to spot in the C code and handle once you know what to look for.
+This is mostly just a logical construction, and it is fairly easy to spot and handle once you know what to look for.

 ## [tree-sitter-m](./tree-sitter-M)
 For this project, I have chosen to use a [tree-sitter](https://tree-sitter.github.io/tree-sitter/) parser.